corda/corda/docs/source/api-transactions.rst

 update occurs, then the ``WithReferencedStatesFlow`` will wake up and re-execute the provided flow.

-.. warning:: Caution should be taken when using this flow as it facilitates automated re-running of flows which use reference states.
-The flow using reference states should include checks to ensure that the reference data is reasonable, especially if some economics transaction depends upon it.
+.. warning:: Caution should be taken when using this flow as it facilitates automated re-running of flows which use
+             reference states.
+The flow using reference states should include checks to ensure that the reference data is reasonable, especially if the economics of the transaction depends upon the data contained within a reference state.

 Output states
 ^^^^^^^^^^^^^